Ekkehard-Schulze/indoor-climate-logger/README.md

 =====================

 Creates a text file with data and timestamps; accessible via WiFi on RPi Pico2 W. Offline usage is possible as well.
-Stability has been proven in years of use on RaspberryPi Pico2 W. It also runs on PCs and Linux based Raspberry Pis.
+Stability has been proven in years of use on Raspberry Pi Pico 2 W. It also runs on PCs and Linux based Raspberry Pis.

 Features
 --------